 Japanese Boxwoods or little-leaf boxwoods are slow-growing and are typically used for hedges but are more often pruned into topiaries.
 Japanese Boxwoods are hardy to zone 6 and prefer a part-shade exposure.
 Two popular types of Japanese Boxwoods are Winter Gem boxwood and Winter Green.
 This family maintains its green color throughout the winter, even in zone 6.

 There are many varieties of dwarf boxwoods that have allowed those with smaller urban gardens to have manicured hedges.
-Baby Jade and Baby Gem are two newer varieties that are easily trained into small hedges that are excellent for lining walkways and paths where excessive height is not desired.
+Baby Jade and Baby Gem are two newer varieties that are easily trained into hedges that are excellent for lining walkways and paths where excessive height is not desired.
 These are also the best choice for trimming into ball shapes.

-Two particular standouts in the hybrid family are the green gem and green mountain varieties.
+Two particular standouts in the hybrid family are the Green Gem Boxwood and Green Mountain Boxwood varieties.
 Both varieties have been grown as far north as zone 4.
 There are also newer varieties available that are showing some resistance to boxwood blight.
 The Golden Dream boxwood is a variegated boxwood that has demonstrated excellent resistance to this disease.

 Winter Gem and Green Mountain have also shown excellent results in tests conducted by NC State University and are good choices if you live in an area where this disease has been found!
 For a full list of Boxwood Shrubs resistant to Boxwood Blight, check out this study on Boxwood Blight done by the Bartlett Tree Experts!

 Buy Boxwood Shrubs Online from the Gardening Experts